 The diameter of the Sun is almost exactly 400 times greater than the diameter of the Moon but it is also almost exactly 400 times further from the Earth.
 This means that to someone on the surface of the Earth the Sun and Moon appear to be almost exactly the same size.
-Many people find this hard to believe because when the Sun is setting it looks much bigger than the Moon when it is high in the sky, but you can prove it for yourself quite easily - the Sun and Moon are each about half of the width of your thumb when you stretch out your arm - try it for yourself at any time with the Moon, and when it is a yellow disc behind a cloud for the Sun.
+Many people find this hard to believe because when the Sun or Moon is rising or setting it looks much bigger than the Moon or Sun when it is high in the sky, but you can prove it for yourself quite easily - the Sun and Moon are each about half of the width of your thumb when you stretch out your arm - try it for yourself at any time with the Moon, and when it is a yellow disc behind a cloud for the Sun.
 If you cannot see the edge of the Sun if you were to look at it it is too bright and you would hurt your eyes.

-The Sun and Moon “look” bigger when they are setting (or rising) because when we are looking at the Sun and the Earth at the same time our brain cannot work out that the Sun is much further away and so plays a trick on us - an optical illusion.
+The Sun and Moon “look” bigger when they are setting (or rising) because when we are looking at the Sun or Moon and the Earth at the same time our brain cannot work out that they are much further away and so plays a trick on us - an optical illusion.
 Lots of artists have painted pictures using optical illusions in this way - do a web search for optical illusions in art - but take an adult with you!

 What all of this means is that at the time of a total eclipse the tip of the Moon’s umbra just touches the surface of the Earth.